dmaulikr/moodmaps/README.md

 <img src="/images/launchscreen.png" width="250" align="center">

 ## Purpose
-The iOS mobile application, moodmaps, allows a user to find things to do (dining, attractions, etc.) in their community based on their current mood.
+moodmaps allows a user to find things to do in their community based on their current mood.

 ## Features
 - Can detect user location to show things to do in the user's current location